sofylopdev/Udacity-Advanced-Android-Course/README.md

  ![alt text](https://github.com/sofylopdev/Udacity-Advanced-Android-Course/blob/master/Emojify.png)  ![alt text](https://github.com/sofylopdev/Udacity-Advanced-Android-Course/blob/master/EmojifyResult.png)

-## Squawker Code
+## Squawker
-This is a exercise repository for the Squawker example app which is part of Udacity's Advanced Android course.
+This app is part of Udacity's Advanced Android course.
 The Squawker example app uses Firebase Cloud Messenger to receive Twitter-like messages, sent from [this server](https://squawkerfcmserver.udacity.com/), in real time.

 This is the toy app for the FCM lesson of the [Advanced Android App Development course on Udacity](https://eu.udacity.com/course/advanced-android-app-development--ud855).